DumboOctopus/Antistipulator/README.md

 4. If you wish to delete a World Item, simply press the World Item’s corresponding remove button and then press on the corner on which you want to remove the World Item.
 For example, if you wanted to remove a beeper from the (1,1) corner, you would simply click on the “Remove Beeper” button and then click on the (1,1) corner.
 5. Open BlueJ.
 6. Now go into the file of a Karel you wish to test.
-At the top of the file write:

-    `import kareltester.*;`

- Then make your class implement TestableKarel:

-    `public class MyRobot extends Robot implements TestableKarel`

- Finally, write the task method inside.
+Write the task method inside.
 The task method will be called when the AntiStipulator runs your Karel program.
     ```
     public void task(){
            //your code goes here